 You can see the impact PHC makes in our most recent Annual Report.

 In October, I shared my plan to leave with the PHC team and Advisory Board to allow time for a succession plan.
 The PHC Advisory Board has formed a hiring committee, shared the job online, and are in the final stages of interviewing to find the best possible candidates for the position.
 My last day as CEO will be in March after I have the honor of supporting one more Community Day of Service and a Day of Action with the team and community.
+(Update: Due to the COVID-19 pandemic and the strain it has put on the community and the PHC staff, many of whom are parents, are considered high-risk, or are caregivers to others that are high-risk, I have agreed to extend my time with Project Homeless Connect to support the team while we continue to provide essential services).

 There is still so much work needed to be done in San Francisco.
 I have met with many members of the community that are eager to start supporting the work still needed to be done and many of you continuing the work you are already doing to support our neighbors in need, for this I am grateful to all of you.
 I have been incredibly fortunate to experience the level of Compassion that exists amongst San Franciscans first-hand at PHC.